Kyoto was one of the last stops on our four-week adventure in Japan. You know the saying, “save the best for last”? Well, that’s exactly what we did.

 Arashiyama Bamboo Forest

-After leaving Fushimi Inari, we crossed Kyoto by subway, heading towards the Arashiyama Bamboo Forest, which is about a 15-minute walk from Saga-Arashiyama Station.
+After leaving Fushimi Inari, we took the subway across town toward the Arashiyama Bamboo Forest, about a 15-minute walk from Saga-Arashiyama Station.

-On the way, we passed by Tenryu-ji Temple and walked through the Sogenchi Zen Garden (which is next to the temple but has a separate entrance) to reach the entrance of the bamboo forest.
+On the way, we passed Tenryu-ji Temple and walked through the Sogenchi Zen Garden (next to the temple but with a separate entrance) to reach the bamboo forest entrance.

-You’ve probably seen countless photos of this forest on Instagram, but believe me, it’s even more breathtaking in person than any influencer can capture.
-The Arashiyama Bamboo Forest itself isn’t huge; there’s a single path of about 500 meters lined with towering bamboo.
+You’ve probably seen countless photos of this forest on Instagram, but trust me, it’s even more impressive in person than any photo can capture.
+The Arashiyama Bamboo Forest itself isn’t huge — just a single path of about 500 meters lined with towering bamboo.

-It’s worth continuing a bit further beyond the forest to Kameyama Park, where you’ll find a viewpoint offering a stunning view of the Katsura River Valley.
+It’s worth continuing a bit further beyond the forest to Kameyama Park, with sweeping views over the Katsura River Valley.

 Deep within the forest lies the Okochi Sanso Garden, a former imperial villa with beautiful gardens and one of the best views of Kyoto.
-The visit even includes tea, but when we arrived, it had already closed (at the time, it closed at five pm, but it's best to check the schedule before visiting).
+The visit even includes tea, but when we arrived it had already closed (at the time it closed at five pm — best to check before visiting).

 As we exited the forest, we stopped by the Nonomiya-jinja Shrine, which is also worth a few minutes of your time.